Easy Thai Satay Chicken

 Instructions

-- 1For the chicken marinade, mix together the coconut milk, peanut butter, brown sugar, curry paste, sauces and salt in a large, shallow bowl until well combined and creamy.
-Add in the chicken, turning to coat completely with the marinade.
-Allow to marinade for at least 10 minutes to half an hour in the refrigerator (if time allows).
+- 1Mix the coconut milk, peanut butter, brown sugar, Thai red curry paste, kecap manis, and fish sauce in a large shallow bowl until creamy.
+Add the chicken thighs and turn to coat completely.
+Marinate in the refrigerator for at least 10 minutes (up to 30 minutes if time allows).

 Nutrition — Per Serving